 Unfortunately, by simply building a website, this will not guarantee customers will come.
 Even the most beautiful and technologically advanced websites need help in order for people to find them.

-Helping people find your website, can be through search marketing strategies like SEO and Google AdWords (aka PPC) alongside traditional marketing methods like adding your website address to business cards and on brochures.
+Helping people find your website, can be through search marketing strategies like SEO and Google Ads (aka PPC) alongside traditional marketing methods like adding your website address to business cards and on brochures.

 So the question I am posing today is, what does your website need in 2019 to be SEO friendly?
 Aka what should your website have to entice Google to rank it higher in the SERPs (search engine result pages)?